apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

    </details>

-If you have installed `kbcli` and want to upgrade it, run
+If you have installed `kbcli` before and want to upgrade it, run

 ```bash
 brew upgrade kbcli